-- (1) You should know everything that was on the first study guide, especially the basic properties of rings, in Chapter 3. - (2) Ring Definitions: - a ring, a field, an integral domain - $\bullet\,$ a zero divisor, a unit - a ring homomorphism and a ring isomorphism - the Cartesian product of two rings - a monic polynomial and an irreducible polynomial - the gcd of two polynomials - an ideal - the kernel of a homomorphism - maximal ideals, prime ideals - principal ideals, ideals generated by a finite number of elements - the quotient ring of a ring by an ideal - (3) Lots of examples of all the things we have discussed, especially: - Examples of rings, both commutative and non-commutative, of every kind. - Examples of polynomials, such as "an irreducible polynomial of degree 3 in $\mathbb{Q}[x]$ " or "A ring R and a polynomial of degree 2 in R[x] with 4 roots". - Examples of subrings and ideals with many different properties (including maximal ideals, nonmaximal prime ideals, ideals which are not principal, etc.). - A maximal ideal that does not contain all proper ideals in the ring. - An infinite ring and an ideal with a finite quotient ring. - An infinite ring and an ideal with an infinite quotient ring. - A field with 4 elements, and a ring with 4 elements that is not a field. - A field F that properly contains the rationals $\mathbb{Q}$ and is properly contained in the reals $\mathbb{R}$ (i.e., $\mathbb{Q} \subset F \subset \mathbb{R}$ ).
+- (1) You should know everything that was on the first study guide, especially the basic properties of rings, in Chapter 3. - (2) Ring Definitions: - a ring, a field, a domain, an integral domain. - a zero divisor, a unit - a ring homomorphism and a ring isomorphism - the Cartesian product of two rings - a monic polynomial and an irreducible polynomial - the field of fractions of an integral domain (called field of quotients by the book) - an ideal - the kernel of a homomorphism - quotient rings - maximal ideals, prime ideals - principal ideals, ideals generated by a finite number of elements - (3) Lots of examples of all the things we have discussed, especially: - Examples of rings, both commutative and non-commutative, of every order. - Examples of subrings and ideals with many different properties (including maximal ideals, nonmaximal prime ideals, ideals which are not principal, etc.). - A maximal ideal that does not contain all proper ideals in the ring. - Examples of many polynomials, such as an irreducible polynomial of degree 3 in $\mathbb{Q}[x]$, or a ring R and a polynomial of degree 2 in R[x] with 4 roots. - An infinite ring and an ideal with a finite quotient ring. - An infinite ring and an ideal with an infinite quotient ring. - A field with 9 elements, and a ring with 9 elements that is not a field. - A field F that properly contains the rationals \mathbb{Q} and is properly contained in the reals \mathbb{R} (i.e., $\mathbb{Q} \subset F \subset \mathbb{R}$).